 With an amazing array of hiking and walking trails available, there is no shortage of options for exploring New Zealand’s beautiful scenery.
 You can find hikes to suit all fitness levels, ages, and experiences.
 These hiking adventures are perfect for both day trips and multi-day excursions.
 The multi-day excursion will allow you and your family to immerse yourselves into the incredible landscapes, while enjoying the comfort of a guided trek with clean and cozy accommodations.

 Hiking the beautiful Routeburn Track in Fiordland National Park.
 Image: Tourism New Zealand

 A trip to the West Coast of the South Island will definitely be a highlight as you traverse the stunning alpine glaciers.
 Board your helicopter for a quick and scenic flight to the top, where you’ll attach your crampons to your boots and hike along the ice, noting the deep ravines and dramatic frozen terrain.

 Hiking on Franz Josef Glacier.
 Image: Tourism New Zealand

 White Water Rafting

-For those interested in water that isn’t frozen, both islands offer exciting white water rafting options.
+For those interested in water that isn’t frozen, rafting Slovenia is the perfect solution as both islands offer exciting white water rafting options.
 An especially thrilling ride can be found on the rapids at the Kaituna River near Rotorua, where you’ll have the chance to conquer the highest commercially rafted waterfall in the world, as well as gain a little perspective on Maori culture.
 It’s a fun and educational adventure for the whole family!